Frequently Asked Questions

 There are currently 5 Standing Committees:

-and 2 Working Groups within IVSA (which are all voluntarily run by students):
+And a Working Group within IVSA (voluntarily run by students):

-Besides these committees and working groups, IVSA has 2 active Funds:
+Besides these committees and working groups, IVSA has the Development Fund.

 c.
 Reduced Fee Fund: The organizing committees of the annual IVSA Symposia and Congresses offer one or two reduced fee spots for those events.
 Through IVSA, we offer additional reduced fee spots.